Skip to content

 Day 3: Descent to Ferpècle

-After an early breakfast, we leave the hut and descend over the long but impressive hut approach.
-The traverse over the glacier occurs with the first rays of the sun, then it's down over scree and rock to Glacier des Manzettes.
+After an early breakfast, we leave the hut and descend the long but impressive hut approach.
+The traverse over the glacier occurs with the first rays of the sun, then it's down scree slopes and rock to Glacier des Manzettes.
 The descent challenges the legs, but with each step, we delve deeper into the valley.
 Back in Ferpècle, there's time for a final break – a glance back at Dent Blanche shows what lies behind us: three intense days in the high alpine world of the Valais Alps.

 Distance